'Providers must have & implement a behaviour management policy, & procedures.' (EYFS 2012)

 Many staff have attended a course around promoting positive behaviour.

-Outside agencies are used, such as Early Childhood Project for resources, Pre School special educational needs service to help with Special Educational Needs & any others that individual children are working with.
+Outside agencies are used, such as Early Childhood Project for resources, Brighton and Hove Inclusion Service (BHISS) to help with Special Educational Needs & any others that individual children are working with.